Marginal and Conditional Multiple Inference for Linear Mixed Model Predictors: Introduction

-LMMs are widely applied in various sciences, and clusters $1, \dots, m$ in model (\ref{LMM}) can refer to either subjects or groups in, for instance, biometrics, longitudinal studies, or areas in the field of {{small area estimation}} (SAE).
-For the latter, see \cite{TzavidisEtal2018} for a recent review, and \cite{Pratesi2008, Esther2015} for examples with interesting time-spatio modelling of $\G(\dlta)$ and $\R_i(\dlta)$.
+Today, LMMs are widely applied in various sciences \citep{tuerlinckx2006statistical, Jiang2007}.
+Clusters $i=1, \dots, m$ refer for instance to subjects or groups like in biometrics with longitudinal data \citep{LairdEtal1982,LiangZeger1986,verbekeMolenberghs2000}, to treatment levels in medicine \citep{FrancqEtal2019}, or to areas like in the field of {small area estimation} (SAE), to mention only some prominent application domains.
+For the latter, see \cite{TzavidisEtal2018} for a recent review, and \cite{Pratesi2008 } for examples with interesting time-spatio modeling of $\G(\dlta)$ and $\R_i(\dlta)$.

-Depending on the research question, the inference focus may either be on the population parameter $\bta$ or on cluster specific effects associated with effects $\mathbf{v}_i$.
-In the former case, a LMM (\ref{LMM}) is interpreted as a linear regression model with mean $\X_i\bta$ and covariance matrix $\V_i(\dlta)$ that accounts for complex dependences in the data.
-Inference about $\bta$ is referred to as {\emph{marginal}} and is well understood.
+Depending on the research question, the inference focus may either be on the population parameter $\bta$ or on cluster specific characteristics, and thereby associated with random effects $\mathbf{v}_i$.
+In the former case, a LMM (\ref{LMM}) can simply be interpreted as a linear regression model with mean $\X_i\bta$ and covariance matrix $\V_i(\dlta)$ that accounts for complex dependence in the data.
+Inference about $\bta$, where the $\vv_i$ in (\ref{LMM}) are treated as random, is called {\emph{marginal}} and well understood.

-In many applications the interest lies rather on studying linear combinations of $\bta$ and $\mathbf{v}_i$, such as $\mu_i = \mathbf{l}_i^t\bta + \mathbf{h}_i^t\mathbf{v}_i$, $i=1,\ldots,m$ typically with known $\mathbf{l}_i\in\mathbb{R}^p$ and $\mathbf{h}_i\in\mathbb{R}^{q}$.
-The inference about $\mu_i$ with some realised random effects $\mathbf{v}_i$ should then be done {\it conditional} on those $\mathbf{v}_i$, see e.g., Section 4.1 of \citet{TzavidisEtal2018}.
-This distinction between marginal and conditional inference in LMMs was emphasised already in \cite{Harville1977} and has attracted particular attention in model selection.
-For example, \cite{Vaida2005} argue that the conventional (i.e.,\ marginal) Akaike information criterion (AIC) is applicable to the selection of $\bta$ only, and suggest a conditional AIC to be employed else.
+Often the interest lies rather in studying {\emph{mixed parameters}}, that is, linear combinations of $\bta$ and $\mathbf{v}_i$, such as $\mu_i = \mathbf{l}_i^t\bta + \mathbf{h}_i^t\mathbf{v}_i$, $i=1,\ldots,m$ with known $\mathbf{l}_i\in\mathbb{R}^p$ and $\mathbf{h}_i\in\mathbb{R}^{q}$.
+In many situations, cf.\ Section 4.1 of \citet{TzavidisEtal2018}, inference about $\mu_i$ with some realized random effects $\mathbf{v}_i$ should then be done {\it conditional} on those $\mathbf{v}_i$, i.e., $\vv_i$ are treated as fixed.
+The importance of this distinction, i.e., between marginal and conditional inference in LMMs, was already emphasized by \cite{Harville1977}, and has attracted particular attention in model selection.
+Specifically, \cite{Vaida2005}, who noted that the conventionally used marginal Akaike information criterion is applicable to the selection of $\bta$ only, and suggested a conditional version for cluster-specific parameters.
+Recent contributions \citep{You2016, Lombardia2017} have adopted this distinction and provided bootstrap procedures to accurately estimate the degrees of freedom in the conditional setting.